 Journal of Biological Research for Nursing (BRN) has published its special March 2018 issue focused on Genetics and Genomics

 ISONG is pleased to announce that the Journal of Biological Research for Nursing (BRN) has published its special March 2018 issue focused on Genetics and Genomics.
 Thank you to Drs.
 Wendy Henderson and Gia Mudd Martin who served as guest editors for the special issue and to the many additional ISONG members who submitted articles.
 We are so grateful to BRN for this collaborative opportunity.
-ISONG members please contact Linda Mason at firstname.lastname@example.org for the link.
+ISONG members please contact firstname.lastname@example.org for the link.

 Genetic and genomic discoveries impact all areas of healthcare practice, from providing insight into new treatments to supporting disease-prevention strategies to guiding development of personalized health interventions.
 Nursing research has made, and will continue to make, significant contributions to the growing body of evidence that informs our understanding of the role of genes and genomics in health and illness.
 From bench to bedside to population health, nursing research is at the forefront of translating basic science into clinical and community applications.